RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

 ### Upgrade databases

 After the cluster is upgraded, you can upgrade your databases.
 The process for upgrading databases is the same for both Kubernetes and non-Kubernetes deployments.
-More details on how to [upgrade a database]({{<relref "/rs/installing-upgrading/upgrading#upgrade-a-database">}}) in the [Upgrade an existing Redis Enterprise Software deployment]({{<relref "/rs/installing-upgrading/upgrading.md">}}) documentation.
+For more details on how to [upgrade a database]({{<relref "/rs/installing-upgrading/upgrading#upgrade-a-database">}}), see the [Upgrade an existing Redis Enterprise Software deployment]({{<relref "/rs/installing-upgrading/upgrading.md">}}) documentation.

 Note that if your cluster [`redisUpgradePolicy`]({{<relref "/kubernetes/reference/cluster-options#redisupgradepolicy">}}) or your database [`redisVersion`]({{<relref "/kubernetes/reference/db-options#redisversion">}}) are set to `major`, you won't be able to upgrade those databases to minor versions.
 See [Redis upgrade policy]({{<relref "/rs/installing-upgrading/upgrading#redis-upgrade-policy">}}) for more details.